Climate and Average Weather Year Round in Allen Texas, United States

 The average hourly wind speed in Allen experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 7.2 months, from October 24 to May 31, with average wind speeds of more than 9.9 miles per hour.
-The windiest day of the year is April 1, with an average hourly wind speed of 11.9 miles per hour.
+The windier part of the year lasts for 7.2 months, from October 25 to June 1, with average wind speeds of more than 9.9 miles per hour.
+The windiest month of the year in Allen is March, with an average hourly wind speed of 11.7 miles per hour.

-The calmer time of year lasts for 4.8 months, from May 31 to October 24.
-The calmest day of the year is August 22, with an average hourly wind speed of 8.0 miles per hour.
+The calmer time of year lasts for 4.8 months, from June 1 to October 25.
+The calmest month of the year in Allen is August, with an average hourly wind speed of 8.1 miles per hour.

 The predominant average hourly wind direction in Allen varies throughout the year.